 At Atlantic.Net, we hold various certifications (such as SSAE 16, Type II), titles (such as Official Server Host of Disaster Recovery Journal), and organizational memberships (such as the Cloud Advisory Council).
 Our history of Atlantic.Net accolades and achievements is not just an effort to show credibility.
 Integrating ourselves with the hosting world, general IT world, and overall marketplace helps us learn and grow synergistically with expertise from our industry and all walks of life.

-In this article, as the Cloud Advisory Council approaches its one-year anniversary, we will explore the role of the organization pertaining to cloud computing.
-Essentially, it is a number of hosting, data center, and other web infrastructure and high-tech organizations and professionals working together to make cloud computing as predictable and secure as possible (similarly to the Cloud Security Alliance).
+In this article, as the Cloud Advisory Council approaches its first anniversary, we will explore the organization’s role pertaining to cloud computing.
+Essentially, many hosting, data centers, other web infrastructures, high-tech organizations, and professionals work together to make cloud computing as predictable and secure as possible (similarly to the Cloud Security Alliance).
 Below, we will look at what the organization is, along with its membership, published content, events, and a sample issue targeted by the CAC.

 Note that we covered the initial founding of the Cloud Advisory Council last year.
-Here we will give general information as well as updates on what has happened in the first 12 months.
+Here we will give general information and updates on what has happened in the first 12 months.

 History, Mission & Membership